based on 70+ reviews• Recommended by 99% of Travelers

 Additionally, I appreciate the sense of adventure and exploration that comes with trekking in the Langtang region.
 The Trail offers a perfect balance of challenge and reward, with opportunities for both physical strain and moments of quietness amidst nature.
 Whether ascending high mountain passes or curving through picturesque villages, each day brings discoveries and reviews.

-Overall, what I like most approximately the Tamang Heritage Trail is the possibility it gives to connect with nature, tradition, and oneself in a heartfelt and meaningful manner.
+Overall, what I like most about the Tamang Heritage Trail is the possibility it gives to connect with nature, tradition, and oneself in a heartfelt and meaningful manner.
 It’s an adventure that nourishes the soul and leaves a long-lasting impact long after the trek is over.

 Upon your arrival in Kathmandu, our representative from Namaste Nepal Trekking & Research Hub will pick you up from the airport.
 He will be displaying a NNTR sideboard outside the airport terminal.
 Transfer to the selected hotel.